jhavl/neo/index.md

 **[Preprint Avaliable Here](https://arxiv.org/abs/2010.08686)**

+NEO can be used on any serial-link manipulator regardless of if it is redundant or not.
+This includes 7 degree-of-freedom robots such as the Fanka-Emika Panda and the 6 degree-of-freedom robots such as the Universal Robotics 5 manipulator.
+In short, our reactive controller can avoid static and dynamic obstacles, while maximising the manipulability of the robot, avoiding joint limits and guiding the end-effector to a desired pose.

 ![Cover Image](/images/cover_lite.svg)

 We present NEO, a fast and purely reactive motion controller for manipulators which can avoid static and dynamic obstacles while moving to the desired end-effector pose.
 Additionally, our controller maximises the manipulability of the robot during the trajectory, while avoiding joint position and velocity limits.
 NEO is wrapped into a strictly convex quadratic programme which, when considering obstacles, joint limits, and manipulability on a 7 degree-of-freedom robot, is generally solved in a few ms. While NEO is not intended to replace state-of-the-art motion planners, our experiments show that it is a viable alternative for scenes with moderate complexity while also being capable of reactive control.
 For more complex scenes, NEO is better suited as a  reactive local controller, in conjunction with a global motion planner.
 We compare NEO to motion planners on a standard benchmark in simulation and additionally illustrate and verify its operation on a physical robot in a dynamic environment.
 We provide an open-source library which implements our controller.